Cyb3r-Jak3/useful_bot/README.md

 ##### Currently:
 * Replies to posts
 * Replies to comments
-* Reads messages and adds users who request blacklist
+* Reads messages and adds users who request blacklist or remove from blacklist

 ---